Therapy for Women in Florence, South Carolina

 learn more

 Still & South Counseling is licensed to offer therapy in South Carolina and Virginia.
-Appointments are exclusively through telehealth to honor your time and meet you where you are.
+Appointments can be either in-person or through telehealth to honor your time and meet you where you are.

 Meet Allison J. Rogers, Licensed Clinical Social Worker

 Too often, women put themselves last.
 Trust me, I’ve been there!
 That’s why I care a lot about what I do.
-As a therapist based in Florence, SC, I collaborate with clients who are feeling overwhelmed or experiencing indecision, sadness, trauma, addiction, anxiety, and big life changes.
-I am especially passionate about working with women.
+As a therapist based in Florence, SC, I collaborate with parents and young professionals who are feeling overwhelmed or experiencing indecision, sadness, addiction, anxiety, and big life changes.
 The things we feel like we should be able to handle without breaking a sweat are actually really tricky.
-But you don’t have to figure it out alone.
+Listen closely - you don’t have to figure it out alone!
 I have over a decade of experience as a licensed social worker and am trained in multiple evidence-based (aka proven effective) therapy techniques.

 You have so much potential to feel better.
 I’m here to help you find your way.